 However, while Excel is a powerful tool, it can sometimes be complex and unintuitive for such tasks.
 We'll explore why Sourcetable presents a more user-friendly alternative for calculating sample proportion.

 To calculate sample proportions in Excel, use the PROPORTION function.
 Ensure that the numerator and denominator are in the same units.
-Input the formula =PROPORTION(numerator, denominator) into a cell to get the proportion.
+Input the formula =PROPORTION(numerator, denominator)

 The IF, COUNTIF, and COUNTIFS functions assist in proportion calculations when dealing with specific criteria.
 Combine these with the PROPORTION function for tailored results.

 Excel handles fractions, decimals, and percentages seamlessly.
-For percentages, instead of PROPORTION, use the PERCENT function with the formula =PERCENT(value).
+For percentages, instead of PROPORTION, use the PERCENT function with the formula =PERCENT(value)

 For accurate proportions, maintain consistent units for both parts of the PROPORTION function.
 This ensures the results reflect the true proportion.